 Applications for this opportunity will be accepted on a first-come, first-served basis until May 15th, 2017.

 In order to be considered for the Student Vice President Summit, members must be:

 - An active member of the Society (dues paid)

-- Returning to campus as a full-time student during Fall 2015
+- Returning to campus as a full-time student during the 2017-2018 academic year

-- Nominated by your local chapter (one nomination per chapter)
+- Nominated by a local chapter (one nomination per chapter)

-For more information and details, contact Dr. Kay White at email@example.com.
+For more information contact Dr. Kay White at email@example.com